-The 2012 Credit Facility provides for possible increases in principal amount by up to an aggregate incremental amount of \$350 million ("accordion feature"), any such increase being subject to the consent of the affected lenders.
 Amounts under the 2012 Credit Facility may be borrowed, repaid and re-borrowed by us from time to time until the maturity of the facility.
 Voluntary prepayments and commitment reductions requested by us are permitted at any time without fee (other than customary breakage costs relating to the prepayment of any drawn loans) upon proper notice and subject to a minimum dollar requirement.
 Borrowings under the 2012 Credit Facility bear interest at a rate per annum, which will be, at our option, a rate equal to an applicable margin, which is subject to adjustment based on the credit ratings of AllianceBernstein, plus one of the following indexes: London Interbank Offered Rate; a floating base rate; or the Federal Funds rate.

-As of March 31, 2012 and December 31, 2011, we had no amounts outstanding under the 2012 Credit Facility.
-During the first quarter of 2012, we did not draw upon the 2012 Credit Facility.
+As of June 30, 2012 and December 31, 2011, we had no amounts outstanding under the 2012 Credit Facility.
+During the first six months of 2012, we did not draw upon the 2012 Credit Facility.
 During the full-year 2011, \$40.0 million was outstanding for one day in February (with an interest rate of 1.3%) resulting in average daily borrowings of \$0.1 million under the 2010 Credit Facility.

 In addition, SCB LLC has five uncommitted lines of credit with four financial institutions.
 Two of these lines of credit permit us to borrow up to an aggregate of approximately \$200.0 million while three lines have no stated limit.
+During May 2012, AllianceBernstein was named an additional borrower under a \$100.0 million SCB uncommitted line of credit.
+As of June 30, 2012, there were no loans outstanding.
+During the second quarter of 2012, \$5.0 million was outstanding for one day with an interest rate of 1.4%.

-As of March 31, 2012 and December 31, 2011, we had no uncommitted bank loans outstanding.
-Average daily borrowings of uncommitted bank loans during the first quarter of 2012 and full-year 2011 were \$20.6 million and \$6.4 million, respectively, with weighted average interest rates of approximately 1.3% for both periods.
+As of June 30, 2012 and December 31, 2011, we had no uncommitted bank loans outstanding.
+Average daily borrowings of uncommitted bank loans during the first six months of 2012 and full-year 2011 were \$19.7 million and \$6.4 million, respectively, with weighted average interest rates of approximately 1.2% and 1.3%, respectively.